andrewkroening/precious-metal-price-analysis/README.md

 The 'golden opportunity' (pun intended) presented to me was in precious metal investments, particularly silver.
 The logic was that the price of silver was tied to the price of gold, and silver was significantly undervalued relative to gold at that time.
 During the winter holidays of 2022, when this conversation happened, the theory was that the gold-silver price ratio was 7:1.
 That balance made the theoretical price point for silver in the neighborhood of $270/ounce, a price that outpaced the going spot by over 10x.
 This failed common sense check led me to walk away, but I also never thoroughly investigated the claim until now.

-To get started, here's a plot of the relationship of interest:
+To get started, here's a plot of the relationship of interest.
+We can see that there appears to be *some* sort of a relationship between the two prices and in subsequent steps I'll evaluate this relationship and some others:

 <img src="https://github.com/andrewkroening/precious-metal-price-analysis/blob/e6f8269f63b195ff08e7d78dffb8108de9b73d7c/40_imagery/gold_silver_price_over_time.png" alt="Gold-Silver Prices" width="1000"/>